tacoinfra/remote-signer/README.md

 * Utimaco Security Server Simulator (SMOS Ver.
 3.1.2.3)
 * OpenDNSSEC SoftHSM 2.2.0 (softhsm2)

+Note that we have not tested it on all of the above HSMs.

-Note that we have only tested it on [AWS CloudHSM](https://aws.amazon.com/cloudhsm/), which is based on the Cavium LiquidSecurity FIPS PCIe Card.
+We have tested it on [AWS CloudHSM](https://aws.amazon.com/cloudhsm/), which is based on the Cavium LiquidSecurity FIPS PCIe Card.

+We have also tested it on SoftHSM and this is included in our integration testing framework.

 ### MockSigner

-This one is just used for unit testing and may be deprecated in the future as LocalSigner should be good enough for unit tests.
+This one was just used for unit testing and is deprecated as LocalSigner is used in our unit tests.
+No point in making a mockery of a Signer when there is a perfectly good one that operates locally without reference to outside infrastructure.

 ### Writing your own Signer